carpentries-incubator/hpc-intro/setup.md

     We use [knitr][cran-knitr], [stringr][cran-stringr], and [checkpoint][cran-checkpoint]
     to format lessons written in R Markdown, so you will need to install these to build R lessons (and this example lesson).
-The best way to install these packages is to open an R window and type:
+The best way to install these packages is to open an R terminal and type:

     ```
     > install.packages('knitr', dependencies = TRUE)
     > install.packages('stringer', dependencies = TRUE)